SolderingArmor/liquid-ft/README.md

 `initiatorAddress` - Transaction initiator (e.g. Multisig) to return the unspent change;

-`notifyAddress` - `iFTNotify` contract address to receive a notification about minting (may be zero);
+`notifyAddress` - `iFTNotify` contract address to receive a notification about transfer (may be zero);

 `allowReceiverNotify` - Receiver notifications can lead to a potential misuse when receiver notification target won't return the fees which are 1/3 of the whole message fees.
 Sender can prohibit receiver to send notifications to avoid that; Please use `false` whenever you can.

-NOTE: There's a high proobability that trustworthy sources (like DEXes or marketplaces) will need to use receiver callback, it should be handled by dApps or DeBots or explicitly stated in their manuals, in that case `true` is required.
+NOTE: There's a high probability that trustworthy sources (like DEXes or marketplaces) will need to use receiver callback, it should be handled by dApps or DeBots or explicitly stated in their manuals, in that case `true` is required.

 `body` - Custom body (business-logic specific, may be empty);